Historic Sites of Manitoba: John De Graff School (1020 Louelda Street, Winnipeg)

 Principals | Vice-Principals | Teachers | Photos & Coordinates | Sources

 Located in the River East School Division, this school is named for market gardener and municipal official John De Graff.
 Built between 1976 and 1977 on designs by the Winnipeg architectural firm of Macdonald, Cockburn, McLeod, McFeetors Architects, it opened to students on 27 September 1977.
-As of 2014, the elementary school was undergoing a two-classroom expansion.
+The elementary school saw expansion (two classrooms, 2014), and again in 2024 with the addition of temporary classrooms being added to the site.
+Within the adjacent John De Graff Park is a commemorative monument to this schools first and long-serving Librarian.

 Principals